cjus/node-neo4j-presentation/presentation/readme.md

 # Graphs, GraphDBs and JavaScript

 In this presentation we're going to look at Graph Databases.
-Before we explore them, we'll consider the importance of graphs and the underlying data structure that allows GraphDBs to exist.
+Before we explore them, we'll consider the importance of graphs, the underlying data structure that allows GraphDBs to exist.

 Undoubtedly you're familiar with graphs - those charts showing colored bars, pie slices and points along a line.
-They're great data visualization tools that are designed to quickly convey information.
-In this presentation, we won't concern ourselves with those types of graphs.
+They're great data visualization tools designed to quickly convey information.
+However, those are not the type of graphs we'll consider.

 <img src="not-these-graphs.png" width="400"/>